-Paul has published articles on technology law, criminal law, and family violence.
-He has a particular interest in criminalisation theory, neurolaw, technology law, and the increasing role of psychology in the criminal courtroom.
+Paul has published articles on criminal law, family violence, and the effect of emerging technologies.
+He has a particular interest in criminalisation theory, sentencing, neurolaw, and the increasing role of psychology in the criminal courtroom.

 PhD candidate, Deakin University